PhilliprBurwell/Software-Installation-Troubleshooting-in-Office-365/README.md

  ![image](https://github.com/user-attachments/assets/5d1f41a9-e3e7-4441-a67b-237c2c62df35)

-<h1> Software & Driver Installation Troubleshooting in Office 365 </h1>
+<h1> Software & Driver Installation, Updating and Troubleshooting </h1>
- <br /> This project involves creating a detailed documentation guide on installing, updating, and troubleshooting essential IT support software.
-I am going to use Microsoft 365.
+ <br /> This project involves creating a detailed documentation guide on installing, updating, and troubleshooting essential IT support software and drivers.
+I am going to use Microsoft 365 and a network adapter.
 The guide will also walk through the process of handling common issues, demonstrating my troubleshooting and problem-solving skills.<br />

 <h2>Environments and Technologies Used</h2>